-State law prohibits smoking or using tobacco products (including smokeless products, electronic cigarettes, and any other electronic vaporizing device) on all District-owned property and at all school related or school-sanctioned activities on or off campus.
+State law prohibits smoking or using tobacco products (including smokeless products, electronic cigarettes, and any other electronic vaporizing device) on all District-owned property and at all school related or school-sanctioned activities on or off school property.
 This includes all buildings, playground areas, parking facilities and facilities used for athletics and other activities.
-Drivers of District-owned vehicles are prohibited from smoking or using tobacco products while inside the vehicle.
+Drivers of District-owned vehicles are prohibited from smoking or using tobacco products (including smokeless products, electronic cigarettes, and any other electronic vaporizing device) while inside the vehicle.
 Notices stating that smoking is prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.